-Joseph M. Ventrone is Vice President of the National Association of REALTORS® Regulatory and Industry Relations Department.
-Mr. Ventrone oversees all of NAR’s regulatory advocacy initiatives and the Real Estate Services Program–an effort directed to serving the special a nd varied business needs of large brokers.
-Under his leadership, the Regulatory and Industry Relations Department develops and analyzes policy on housing; real estate finance; business and technology; environment and commercial real estate.
+Joseph M. Ventrone is Vice President of the National Association of REALTORS® Federal Policy and Industry Relations Team.
+Mr. Ventrone oversees all of NAR’s Federal Policy and the Real Estate Services Program–an effort directed to serving the special and varied business needs of large brokers.
+Under his leadership, the Federal Policy and Industry Relations Team develops and analyzes policy on housing; real estate finance; business and technology; environment and commercial real estate.

 Mr. Ventrone’s expertise in housing issues spans over 40 years and includes stints in the private sector, top federal agencies and on Capitol Hill during both the Democratic and Republican administrations.